nkarl/learn.algorithms/study/graphs/notes/dfs-strategy.md

 #### Final thoughts

-It is useful to notice that the delete operation is a side effect of the recurence in which we find the matching id.
+It is useful to notice that the delete operation is a side effect of the recurence of id matching.